-Arrival Communicate with the Transportation Department to determine student drop-off times.
+se 7 New anguage Communicate with the Transportation Department to determine student drop-off times.
 Determine where buses will drop students off and the doors students will enter.
 Determine the entrance doors for students who walk.
 Determine where parents/guardians will drop students off and doors they will enter.
 Establish where the food carts will be located for students to grab breakfast.
+Determine where students may consume breakfast if the first period classroom is inappropriate (i.e., science lab).
 Assign specific staff members to each location to monitor social distancing and face coverings.
 Establish protocols for late arrivals (only one set of doors should be used).
-Depart ure Determine where buses will pick students up and the doors they will exit.
+Depai , dated puage Determine where buses will pick students up and the doors they will exit.
 Determine the exit doors for students who walk.
 Determine where parents/guardians will pick students up and doors they will exit through.
-Assign specific staff members to each location to monitor social distancing and face coverings.
-Establish where the food carts will be located for students to grab lunches.
-Passing Period Assign staff to lock student bathroom doors five minutes prior to the start of the passing period and unlock bathrooms after the start of the next period.
+Passi ng Period Assign staff to lock student bathroom doors five minutes prior to the start of the passing period and unlock bathrooms after the start of the next period.
 Develop a plan for one-way passing in hallways for all students.
 Determine best routes and schedules for students to be released to minimize contact.
-Establish a security plan that addresses the following: O Persons assigned to lock the bathrooms five minutes prior to and following the passing period.
-O Security staff (administrators, counselors, campus security monitors (CSMs), etc.) assigned to specific areas to monitor students and the flow of student movement.
-O CSMs are assigned to specific hallways/areas throughout the day.
-Emergency Evacuations Review evacuation plans and develop, wherever possible, one-way exit pathways from the building (Exiting students timely in emergencies is of utmost importance).
-Parent/Guardian Communication Develop a letter that clearly communicates the security plan for arrival/dismissal.
+Establish a security plan that addresses the following: Persons assigned to lock the bathrooms five minutes prior to and following the passing period.
+Security staff (administrators, counselors, campus security monitors (CSMs), movement.